ShagaDAO/gap/samples/star-atlas_100mb/README.md

 **Wayfarer Labs OWL Profile Reference Implementation**

-This directory contains a reference implementation of the GAP v0.2 specification using the Wayfarer-OWL profile format.
+This is a **Wayfarer-compatible reference shard** for validator/loader testing.
+It is **vendor-neutral** and not affiliated with any storage provider.
 This sample demonstrates the exact structure expected for production shards.

 ## Contents